akshaydeepakhegde/Calendar-and-TimeZone/README.md

 2. Calculate number of time zones between any 2 time zones.

 # Design
-Please refer to Readme.docx for all the information about the design.
+Please refer to Design.docx for all the information about the design.

 # Summary of Classes
 file:///C:/Users/aksha/eclipse-workspace/assignment/Cal/doc/com/randstand/cal/package-summary.html